Aliaksei Karpiuk: Biography

 Aliaksei Karpiuk was born into a family of farmers, his father was a supporter of the Communist Party of Western Belarus.
 He graduated from a Seven-Years-School in 1934 and studied at the Polish lyceum at Wilna from 1938–1939.
 After the lyceum was forcefully closed during the Soviet occupation of Eastern Poland on 17 September 1939, he studied at the pedagogic college of higher education in Navahrudak.

 After the German attack on the Soviet Union, he joined a subversive group.
 He was imprisoned in 1942 during an act of sabotage against railroad tracks, first sent to a prison in Białystok, and later to the German concentration camp Stutthof, which later played an important role in his biography.
 In autumn 1943 he managed to escape.
 From this moment on he actively participated in partisan campaigns.
 In 1944, he became leader of the Kalinovski partisan unit near Grodno.
 From 1944–1945 Karpiuk served in the Red Army and participated in battles on Polish and German territory (Berlin, April 1945).
 He was wounded twice and remained a disabled ex-service man.

-In 1947 he joined the Communist Party of Belarus.
-In 1949 he graduated from the Pedagogical High School of Grodno in the subject of English Language.
+In 1947, he joined the Communist Party of Belarus.
+In 1949, he graduated from the Pedagogical High School of Grodno in the subject of English Language.
 From 1949 to 1951 he worked in the Office for People's Education in Sapockino and was a director of the Biskup-Seven-Year-School in Vaŭkavysk district.

-1953 he published his first work "At an Institute".
-Since 1953 he was a member of the Association of Writers of the USSR.
-1953–1955 he worked in Grodno at the Pedagogical High School, 1955–1957 at the regional newspaper "Hrodnenskaya Prawda" and as correspondent of the newspaper "Literature and Art".
-In 1961 he attended advanced training courses for literature in Moscow and became director of the Inturist agency in Grodno.
+In 1953, he published his first work "At an Institute".
+Since 1953, he was a member of the Association of Writers of the USSR.
+In 1953–1955, he worked in Grodno at the Pedagogical High School, 1955–1957 at the regional newspaper "Hrodnenskaya Prawda" and as correspondent of the newspaper "Literature and Art".
+In 1961, he attended advanced training courses for literature in Moscow and became director of the Inturist agency in Grodno.